Tom Holmes (rugby league)

-He played for the Castleford Tigers (Heritage № 959) in the Super League, enjoying loan spells to the Batley Bulldogs in the Kingstone Press Championship and Oxford in League 1.
-He spent the 2018 season at Featherstone in the Championship, before moving to the Huddersfield Giants in the Betfred Super League, returning to Post Office Road on loan from Huddersfield in 2019.
+He played for the Castleford Tigers in the Super League, enjoying loan spells to the Batley Bulldogs in the Championship and Oxford in League 1.
+He spent the 2018 season at Featherstone in the Championship, before moving to the Huddersfield Giants in the Super League, returning to Post Office Road on loan from Huddersfield in 2019.

 Background

 Holmes was born in Castleford, West Yorkshire, England.

+Personal life

+Holmes was diagnosed with an extremely rare form of cancer on 5 January 2024, after noticing a rapid decline in health towards the end of last season.
+He recovered from the illness, and resumed playing rugby in April 2024.

 Career

 Castleford Tigers

 He joined the Castleford Tigers from Castleford Lock Lane ARLFC in 2014 and made his Super League début in 2015 against the Catalans Dragons.
 During three years with the Tigers he was loaned out to League 1 side Oxford RLFC and Championship side Batley.

 Featherstone Rovers

 On 9 September 2017 it was announced Holmes would leave Castleford for Featherstone Rovers at the end of the 2017 season.

 Huddersfield Giants

 On 17 December 2020, it was announced that Holmes had left the club to pursue options in the Championship.